 Getting to Lake Como is easy, as it is just an hour’s drive away from Milan.
 Getting around at the lake is easy, with easy availability of boats and steamers.
 Most tourists head to the nearby towns of Bellagio, Como, Menaggio, and Varenna for sightseeing and affordable accommodation.

-Lake Maggiore is one of the most popular lakes of Italy, and its popularity dates back to the 19th century.
-It remained a favourite tourist destination for the affluent families of Italy, and it has never gone out of vogue since then.
+Lake Maggiore is one of the most popular lakes of Italy, and its popularity dates to the 19th century.
+It remained a favorite tourist destination for the affluent families of Italy, and it has never gone out of vogue since then.

 Located under Mount Rosa, Lake Maggiore is easily accessible from Milan and Piedmont.
-As Lake Maggiore is the second largest lake in Italy and largest of the pre-Alpines, it is quite popular among travellers from around the globe.
+As Lake Maggiore is the second largest lake in Italy and largest of the pre-Alpines, it is quite popular among travelers from around the world.

-Lake Garda is the largest lake in Italy, and also the most varied.
+Lake Garda is the largest lake in Italy, and the most varied.
 Stretching from north to the south, Lake Garda offers tourists varied terrains.
-A number of adventure activities are available to tourists including sailing, windsurfing, rappelling, and mountain biking.
+Many adventure activities are available to tourists including sailing, windsurfing, rappelling, and mountain biking.
 The lakeside towns serve as the perfect place for spending some quality time with family and friends.
 The best towns to stay around Lake Garda include Sirmione, Riva del Garda, Gardone Riviera, and Malcesine.

 If you haven’t heard about Lake Orta till now, you are not alone!
 This is precisely the reason why we have this lake up on our list, as it is a hidden gem devoid of the chaos that sometimes engulfs other Italian lakes.
 Less number of tourists should not be equated with dearth of sightseeing and accommodation – the lake is as scenic and picturesque as it gets.